 And orgasms don’t have to come at the end of a play session!
 Ian Kerner states in She Comes First: The Thinking Man’s Guide to Pleasuring a Woman, “the average man can maintain genital thrusting for two and a half minutes before ejaculation, but the average woman requires fifteen to eighteen minutes of persistent clitoral stimulation to have her first orgasm.”

 Only 18% of women can orgasm from vaginal penetration alone and 36% need clitoral stimulation to reach orgasm.
 Que the Orgasm Gap.
-The orgasm gap refers to fact that, in heterosexual relationships, men have a way better chance at reaching climax than women.
+The orgasm gap refers to the fact that, in heterosexual relationships, men reach climax at much higher rates than women.

-The top findings from a National Survey of Sexual Health and Behavior study shows that men are more likely to orgasm than women — 91 percent of men said they climaxed during their last sexual encounter, compared with 64 percent of women.
-That’s a big ol’ gap that needs filling, ladies and gentleman!
+The top findings from a National Survey of Sexual Health and Behavior study show that men are more likely to orgasm than women.
+Ninety-one percent of men said they climaxed during their last sexual encounter, compared with 64 percent of women.
+That’s a big ol’ gap that needs filling, ladies and gentlemen!

-Edging – the technique of bringing yourself to the brink of an orgasm and then slowly backing down- is a great way to enhance your O-face.
-Doing this two or three or five times in a row will make your orgasm even more powerful once you let yourself get there
+Edging – the technique of bringing yourself to the brink of orgasm and then slowly backing down.
+It’s a great way to enhance your O-face!
+Doing this two or more times in a row makes your orgasm more powerful . . . once you let yourself get there.

 More than 20% of AFAB folks have painful orgasms.
 This is a condition called dysorgasmia: a pain in the abdomen or pelvic area during or immediately after you reach orgasm.
 Not to be confused with pain during penetrative sex (dyspareunia); dysorgasmia is pain that is only felt at the point of orgasm, whether clitoral or otherwise.

-Unfortunately, there have been very little conductive studies done on this condition but some have said it’s a side effect of uterine or bladder disorders, pelvic inflammatory disease, endometriosis or even some contraceptives.
-Lack of research on this topic does not mean you shouldn’t attempt to seek help from your doctor or physician if you are experiencing any symptoms.
+Unfortunately, there have been very few conductive studies done on this condition.
+Still, some have said it’s a side effect of uterine or bladder disorders, pelvic inflammatory disease, endometriosis, or even certain contraceptives.
+It is important to seek help from your doctor or physician if you are experiencing any symptoms.

 In a BUJI study about female orgasms and ejaculation, they found that 90% of partners of women who ejaculate during sex, regarded it as an enhancement to their relationship.
 They also found that women who ejaculate are more likely to experience multiple orgasms and orgasms of longer duration than women who have not yet learned how to ejaculate.